-Do you know a ton of guitar licks and scales but struggle to make your playing sound truly creative?
-This is a problem most guitarists run into as they approach more advanced levels of guitar playing.
+Do you know a ton of lead guitar licks and scales but struggle to make your playing sound truly creative?
+This is a problem most guitarists run into as they approach more advanced levels of lead guitar playing.
 Ironically, the way most people try to fix the problem only makes it worse.
-The common assumption is that you don’t know enough scales/licks/arpeggios/musical concepts and this drives most guitarists into an endless quest to “learn more stuff”.
+The common assumption is that you don’t know enough scales/guitar licks/arpeggios/musical concepts and this drives most lead guitar players into an endless quest to “learn more stuff”.

-Here are the 4 things you need to work on to become a much more creative lead guitar player:
+Here are the 4 tips to help you become a much more creative lead guitar player:

-Good guitar players visualize the fretboard in scale shapes and learn to play or create guitar licks in one scale shape at a time.
-While this is better than being totally lost about what notes to play, this approach results in boring and very repetitive guitar solos.
+Good lead guitar players visualize the fretboard in scale shapes and learn to play or create lead guitar licks in one scale shape at a time.
+While this is better than being totally lost about what notes to play, this approach results in boring and very repetitive lead guitar licks.

 Great guitar players learn to visualize any scale across the ENTIRE fretboard.
 When they improvise lead guitar licks and solos, they don’t divide the fretboard into isolated chunks or shapes - they see the entire fretboard as one big scale pattern - from the first fret to the last.

-2. Learn How To Express Emotion In Your Guitar Playing
+Play Creative Lead Guitar Licks - Tip #2.
+Learn How To Express Emotion In Your Lead Guitar Playing

-To play creative lead guitar solos, you MUST understand which notes to use over any chord/backing track/song, as well as how to express specific emotions in your guitar phrases.
+To play creative lead guitar licks, you MUST understand which notes to use over any chord/backing track/song, as well as how to express specific emotions in your guitar phrases.

 Here are three approaches you can use right now to improve in this area: